rrichardson/disambiguating/draft2.md

 A model that has achieved popularity relatively recently is the hiercharchal model.
 The major advantage of the hierarchical model is that of ergonomics.
-The data is stored and retrieved from the database in the way it stored within objects, which is typically the way the data is represented in real life.
+The data is stored and retrieved from the database in the way it stored within objects in an application.

-The hiercharchical model stores all relevant data in a single record, which has delineations for multiple keys and values, where the values could, themselves be additional associations of keys and values.
+The hiercharchical model tends to store all relevant data in a single record, which has delineations for multiple keys and values, where the values could be additional associations of keys and values.

 In the general case, all of the data of a real-world object would be found within a single record.
 This means that it will necessarily use more storage space than the relational model, because it is replicating the data instead of